Konbuscus/ffxivauctioneer/README.md

 # FFXIVAuctioneer

-FFXIVAuctioneer is a Electron based app for dealing with items prices between all realms and datacenters in FF XIV.
+FFXIVAuctioneer is an Electron based app for dealing with items prices between all realms and datacenters in FF XIV.

 ## Preview